Atopsxv/Learn-Tech/README.md

 - [The truth about unknown custom OSes & What you should do?](avoid-customoses.md)

-- [Useful sources](sources.md).
+- [Useful sources & guides](sources.md).
 NOT MINE NOR DID I CONTRIBUTE THEY JUST HELPED ME & ARE TRULY AMAZING!

 ### My goOfY projects
 - [Being GooFy with windows part 1](https://github.com/Atopsxv/Learn-Tech/releases/GooFy-aH-Script).
 READ BEFORE PROCEED!
 Made by me.